luc-blaeser/auction/Installation.md

 Or, alternatively if you do not have Git installed, you can download the repository as a zip-file from: https://github.com/luc-blaeser/auction

-4. Install the package dependencies in the source folder:
+4. Install the project package dependencies in the source folder:

 ```
 npm install